You want smart political talk without the meltdowns?

 I know he wanted to do this in the past.

-Um he was uh threatened uh with his liberty and his reputation if he was to step forward with that, and that was under Loretta Lynch.
+He was threatened with his liberty and his reputation if he lived to step forward with that.

-Uh so now it's his time to speak.
+So now is his time to speak.

-But he feels it's his duty, And he came forward voluntarily.
+But he feels it's his duty, and he came forward voluntarily.

 Came forward voluntarily.

-Nobody nobody twisted his arm.
+Nobody twisted his arm.

 Nobody threatened him to become an informant.

-And that is that he had to use his own salary to give the bribes.
+Here's an important point, and that is that he had to use his own salary to give the bribes.

 It was real pay to play.

-Um he he soon after he was hired by the Russian company, they said, okay, you want to keep your job, you have to give half of your salary out in these bribes and paybacks.
+Soon after he was hired by the Russian company, they said, okay, you want to keep your job.

-I a couple of things stand out.
+A couple of things stand out.

-I mean, the fact that Bill Clinton at the time doubled the speaking fees.
+I mean, the fact that Bill Clinton at the time doubled the speaking fees, the fact that $145 million made it back to the Clinton Foundation.

-I want to know where that money originated from because there's we're talking about money laundering that is going to be proven here.
+I want to know where that money originated from because we're talking about money laundering that is going to be proven here.

-I also want to to know, you know, Bill Clinton reached out to those Bill Clinton gives a speech.
+I also want to know, you know, Bill Clinton reached out to those.

-And not only did he have to seek his wife's permission, his State Department permission to meet with the nuclear officials, he didn't even meet with them, he met directly with Vladimir Putin, Victoria.
+And not only did he have to seek his wife's permission, his State Department permission to meet with the nuclear officials, he didn't even meet with them.

 Yes, indeed.